Fagner (footballer, born 1989)

-Fagner Conserva Lemos (born 11 June 1989), simply known as Fagner, is a Brazilian professional footballer who plays as a right-back for Campeonato Brasileiro Série A club Cruzeiro, on loan for Corinthians.
+Fagner Conserva Lemos (born 11 June 1989), simply known as Fagner, is a Brazilian professional footballer who plays as a right-back for Campeonato Brasileiro Série A club Cruzeiro.

 Club career

 Fagner made his debut aged just 17 and helped Corinthians by trouncing Fortaleza 4–0 in an away match for the 2006 Campeonato Brasileiro Série A.

 In 2007, he moved to PSV.

 In 2009, he went to Vasco da Gama.
 In Vasco he was the champion of Série B in 2009.
 In 2011, he won the Copa do Brasil.

 On 24 July 2012, he joined VfL Wolfsburg on a four-year contract.
 After one season in the Bundesliga he returned to former club Vasco da Gama on loan until the end of 2013.

 in 2014, after seven years, Fagner returned to Corinthians on loan from Wolfsburg.
 At the beginning of 2015, Corinthians acquired half of his economical rights and signed him exclusively.